_

 Lenard Cox prepares sandbags before the expected arrival of Milton in Seminole, Florida on October 6, 2024.Octavio Jones (Reuters)

 The hurricane season is proving relentless.
-Following on the heels of Helene, Milton on Tuesday morning had momentarily weakened to a Category 4 storm but was expected to go back up to a Category 5 later in the day, according to the National Hurricane Center.
+Following on the heels of Helene, Milton on Tuesday morning had weakened to a Category 4 storm but remains a ferocious storm that could land a once-in-a-century direct hit on Tampa and St. Petersburg.
 Milton is expected to make landfall in Florida as a Category 3 on Wednesday, and almost the entirety of Florida’s west coast was under a hurricane warning early Tuesday, as the storm and its 155 mph (250 kph) winds crept toward the state.

 The weather event is being described as life-threatening.
 “Milton is an extremely dangerous category 4 hurricane on the Saffir-Simpson Hurricane Wind Scale.
 While fluctuations in intensity are expected, Milton is forecast to remain an extremely dangerous hurricane through landfall in Florida,” warned the center in an update.